implse/Data_Structure_Python/README.md

 Load Factor = Number of elements in the Hash Table / Hash Table size

 Hashing is not a reversible process.
+Hash Table are Unordered and slow key iteration.

 ### Collisions